justingorham/hook-middleware-decorators/README.md

 # Hook Middleware Decorators

-Add and remove pre and post middleware hooks to class methods on a per class instance basis with the help of class and method decorators.
+Add and remove pre, post, and "around" middleware hooks to class methods on a per class instance basis with the help of class and method decorators.

 ## How To Use